edsml-de1052e8/Big_Data_Analytics/Lecture_Notes/Lecture_6.md

 -test set: part of he dataset that we only use at the end of the analysis to evaluate how our final model will perform on new data, the final one we report.

+**Supervised learning** : ML approach defined by its use of labelled datasets.
+These are designed to train or sueprvise algorithms into classifying data or predicting outcomes accurately.
+Using labeled inputs and outputs the model can measure its accuracy and learn over time.
+Can be classification or regression.

+**Unsupervised learning**: ML algorithms to analyse and cluster unlabelled data sets.
+These algorithms discover hidden patterns in data without the need for human intervention.
+Used for clustering, association and dimensionality reduction.

+### Encoder

+- Encoding means to convert data into a required format
+- Autoencoder: unsupervised artificial neural network designed to learn an identity function in an unsupervised way to reconstruct the original input while compressing the data in the process so as to discover a more efficient and compressed representation.
+- Autoencoders attempt to replicate its input as closely as the output.
+Learns a reduced representation called latent space.
+It is non linear representation.

+Characteristics:
+- Data specific
+- Unsupervised
+- Not loss-less

+- Encoder network: it translates original high dimension input into latent low-dimensional code. input size is larger than output size
+- Decoder network: recovers data from the code, likely with larger and larger output layers

+- so with autoencoder you are working on the delta part of the errors, the perturbation of the data/ noise.
+-